laowantong/paroxython/paroxython/resources/spec.md

 #### Feature `free_tail_call`

-A tail-call is a call whose result is immediately returned, without any further calculation.
-This property is not interesting as such, but will be used below as a basis for the recognition of tail-recursive functions.
+A tail call is a call whose result is immediately returned, without any further calculation.
+This property is not interesting as such, but will be used below as a basis for the recognition of tail recursive functions.

 ##### Derivations